ibm-cloud-architecture/terraform-openshift4-aws/README.md

   - S3 resource for image-registry
   - IAM users for the cluster
   - Public Route53 Record set associated with the application load balancer

+**Update 11/2020**: A `delocp.sh` is added to remove resources - if you have the aws CLI; however the script does not account for timing just yet.

 ## Advanced topics